General Skyfarer: Operational history

 The prototype was built in 1937 in a stable behind the General Aircraft Company president's house.

 In October 1944, a Skyfarer was used by Alverna Babbs, the first legless pilot to be granted a student pilot's permit, to complete her first solo flight at Lunken Airport.

 Variants

 L.W.
 DuVon and Dr. David O. Kime of Western Union College convinced the type holder Grand Rapids Industries, to give the equipment, tools and one of the finished planes to the college.
 They then found local investors who formed Mars Corporation in 1945.
 The aircraft was later licensed as the Mars M1-80 Skycoupe with a 100 hp engine.
 One example was built and production plans were estimated to be as high as 75 planes in its first year.
 The glut of aircraft produced after the war left little market for the aircraft.
 The facility to manufacture the aircraft was sold by 1946.

-The aircraft, NC29030, resides in the Plymouth County, Iowa Historical Museum.
+The aircraft, NC29030, resides in the Plymouth County Historical Museum in Le Mars, Iowa.